Peter-Schenkels/KarkelLang---HU-ATP/README.md

 ### Should/Could haves
   * Most of the language feratures can be derived from the test files or the Modulo example earlier in this readme.
-  * Comments are supported and are compiled inside the asm files. run ```python ./RunTests.py``` and check [modulo.asm](ASM-output/modulo_test.asm) for comments inside the assembler.
+  * Comments are supported and are compiled inside the asm files. run ```(windows) python .\RunTests.py``` and check [modulo.asm](ASM-output/modulo_test.asm) for comments inside the assembler.
 Also comments with line numbers for the corresponding sequences are being automatically generated to make it more udnerstandable what's happening.
   * Just like the Interpreter and the Parser the compiler also supports error handling, though errors are unlikely to happen if the file succesfully passed the Parser.